Automated Defense using Cloud Services for AWS, Azure and GCP

 WHAT STUDENTS SHOULD BRING

-• Students MUST sign up for AWS, Azure, GCP free trail accounts before training begins
+• Students MUST sign up for AWS, Azure, GCP accounts before training begins

 WHAT STUDENTS WILL BE PROVIDED WITH